Skip to content

 You can request a copy of your own claim file at any stage by phone, through our online services or by completing and returning the Administrative release form (DOC, 0.65 MB).

-Generally we will release the full file however there may be instances where we act under a duty of care and release sensitive information to your treating practitioner to discuss with you in a supportive environment.
+Generally we will release the full file however there may be instances where we choose to release sensitive information to you via your treating practitioner, who can discuss the information with you in a supportive environment.
 WorkCover Queensland may withhold certain information that may be subject to legal professional privilege, or which contains another person's private information.

 We will release copies of your files to anyone you authorise us to.
 This may include your solicitor, income protection agencies, other insurers or your employer.
 We request a signed authority to accompany these requests as confirmation that we have permission to release your information.